unixmedia/DMSnt84-web/README.md

  - python and python-slimmer module package installed
  - MPFS2.exe binary from Microchip MAL utilities installed and working under Wine

-You MUST NOT change anything in ajax.xml, ioconf.xml and all *.cgi files
+You MUST NOT change anything in ajax.xml, ioconf.xml and all *.cgi files, or they will not work with the firmware.

+The git branches will match the same versions as the firmware.

 Be carefull about the size of your web pages: the EEPROM space on the DMSnt84 board is limited, the resulting binary file, after compression, can't be more than 28KB.

-After compilation, you will find a file called MPFS2-en.bin in the relaymaster84 directory.
-Upload this file on the board by point your browser to http://<ip_of_your_board/uploadweb
+After compilation, you will find a file called MPFS2-<lang>.bin in the <firmware_name> directory.
+Upload this file on the board by point your browser to http://<ip_of_your_board>/uploadweb

-To get Italian translation, launch Convert_Webpages_To_Mpfs2.sh script with "it" as third argument

 Translations can be changed by editing dmtranslation.py file.